sckakarla225/busking-project/README.md

 # Spotlite
-## building bigger audiences for street performers
+## Discover the best spots to street perform at in real-time